What Is Fiber Internet and How Does It Work?

 Verizon Fios – Plans & Pricing

-For the customers living in their service area, Verizon Fios offers 3 plan options: 300 Mbps internet speeds for $49.99 per month, 500 Mbps internet speeds for $69.99 per month, and 940 Mbps for $89.99 per month.
-Their lower-tier plans have middle-of-the-pack pricing, while their highest-tier plan is more expensive.
+For the customers living in their service area, Verizon Fios offers four plan options: 300 Mbps internet speeds for $49.99 /mo, 500 Mbps internet speeds for $69.99 /mo, 1 Gbps for $89.99 /mo, and 2 Gbps for $109.99 per month.
+Their lower-tier plans have middle-of-the-pack pricing, while their highest-tier plans are more expensive compared to other internet providers.

 Verizon Fios often throws in extra perks for customers who sign up for a fiber internet plan.
 Right now, a Walmart+ Membership comes included with your purchase of Verizon Fios.
 In the past, a free subscription to the Disney+ TV streaming service was included.